Men Will Talk About Feelings

 Guys Get Performance Anxiety

 Most men get performance anxiety on occasion, especially as they age.
-Your guy may worry about his physique, technique, and stamina.
+Your guy may worry about his body, technique, and stamina.
 If you can help him learn to relax and stay focused on the pleasures of the moment, sex will become less stressful.

 Men May Stray When Needs Aren't Met

-He's Vested in You
+They're Vested in You